Rachelwebdev/Assignment-website-for-students/README.md

 # 📖 [Assignment-website-for-students] <a name="about-project"></a>

-**[Assignment-website-for-students]** is a website which has 3 pages.
-The home page which diplays the questions that the students need to answer.
-It has a submit button which leads them to the submit page which has a form where they fill a form with their details and they can add the file to their solution.
-The Groupings pages displays the grouping where each students are placed because it's a group assignment.
+**[Assignment-website-for-students]** is a website which diplays the questions for assignment.
+It has a submission form at the bottom of the page to submit the stolution in form of a file.
+I used formspree to receive the submission details and file uploads.
+The Groupings nav link leads to an outer page to display the grouping where each students are placed.
-This project is built for a lecturer in the RAK Medical and Health Sciences University, College of Nursing to share with her students.
+This project is built for a lecturer in the RAK Medical and Health Sciences University, College of Nursing, United Arab Emirates to share with her students.

 ## 🛠 Built With <a name="built-with"></a>